 However, this law expired on Dec.
-31, 2013.
-It is part of a larger group of tax breaks known as extenders that are expected to be reconsidered by Congress sometime in 2014, but there is no guarantee that the Mortgage Debt Relief Act, which was last extended in 2009, will be renewed again.
+31, 2014.
+It is part of a larger group of tax breaks known as extenders that are expected to be reconsidered by Congress sometime in 2015, but there is no guarantee that the Mortgage Debt Relief Act will be renewed again.

 While many tax breaks are available to a homeowner, don't get too carried away.
 There are still a few things for which you have to bear the full cost.